 The ferries connect Morocco’s major ports, including Casablanca and Tangier Med Port on the Atlantic coast, Algeciras on Spain’s southern coast, and Tarifa on the country’s southernmost tip.
 They also stop at other major Spanish ports such as Malaga and Valencia and smaller ports such as Cadiz or even Cádiz if you’re looking for something more remote.

 Tarifa to Tangier Ferry

-Arguably the most popular of ferries connections to the southern-most tip of Spain, the ferry to Tangier runs several ferries a day running back and forth from Morocco to Spain.
+Arguably the most popular of ferries connections to the southern-most tip of Spain, the Tarifa to Tangier ferry runs several ferries a day running back and forth from Morocco to Spain.
 The trip lasts about an hour.
 Tickets average about $80 per person round trip.

 Pre-booking will save you the hassle of finding that your desired ferry is already booked!
-If you decide to chance your luck, you can buy ferry tickets at the ferry offices or terminal in Tangier.
+If you decide to chance your luck, you can buy tickets at the ferry offices or terminal in Tangier for the Tangier Tarifa ferry.
 Mid-afternoon gets busy so if you are going hoping to get a last-minute ticket, earlier is better.

 Even if you do have re-booked tickets, you will still need to obtain your boarding pass from the terminal or ticket office in town.
 There are two ferry companies that use the Tangier Ville to Tarifa and return route; FRS Service runs up to eight times a day and Inter Shipping is six times a day.
 This can also change, though, depending on weather, high season, etc.